Stour Valley Volunteers

 - Maintaining Rights of Way building bridges, steps and boardwalks along the public rights of way that criss cross the Stour valley.

 - Promoting biodiversity by building homes and improving habitat for threatened species such as otters, dormice and barn owls or by maintaining a tree nursery for rare native trees.

 People of all fitness levels are welcome, and previous experience isn’t necessary.

-For more information and a schedule of upcoming work please see the Stour Valley Volunteers diary of tasks.
+For more information and a schedule of upcoming work please see the Stour Valley Volunteers diary of tasks (April to Sept 2017).